DH-Cologne/ILIAS-3DViewer/README.md

 ### Description
 This plugin adds an ILIAS Repository Object called "3D Viewer" which integrates the Uni Köln Kompakkt Viewer to ILIAS.
-While this ILIAS plugin is mostly feature complete, the Kompakkt Viewer is not.
-Once the Kompakkt Viewer is finished, this plugin will be aswell.

 -------------------
 ### Installation